 But now that Owen is fitting into most of these clothes, some have moved up into the drawers on the top row.
 I may end up moving the drawer with the burp cloths down to this drawer and the clothes into the former burp cloth drawer.

-If you live near an Ikea I recommend investing in the drawer organizers.
-If you don’t live near an Ikea you can order the organizers from here.
 They make organizing clothes, especially baby clothes so much easier.
 And like you saw with the catch-all drawer, they also help with organizing random items too.
 Plus, like with most things found at Ikea, they’re inexpensive.
 A set of 6 organizers is only $8.
 Since we live 2 hours from an Ikea, I stocked up on them on our last trip.
 And I’ve already used them for other things, like the postpartum care kit I put together in our master bathroom.

-Note: I purchased 5 sets of 6 (35 total) organizers for the dresser.
+I purchased 5 sets of 6 (35 total) organizers for the dresser.
 For the configuration in the photos, I used 7 small, 10 medium, and 5 large, plus the large organizer in the left middle drawer.
 So I didn’t use all of the smaller organizers, but I’ve used them in different places around the house.

 Curious if I’m happy about going with the white stain dresser over the white?
 Check out this post I wrote about the difference between white stain and white.